stricoff92/webtext-analysis/README.md

 # Build assets once
 $ ng build --output-hashing all --base-href /static/

-# Build a watch for changes
+# Build and watch for changes
 $ ng build --watch --output-hashing all --base-href /static/
 # or
 $ npm run-script builddev